 To locate these online ETC titles, go to our Databases in the Electronic Text Center page.
 Look for “Internet Resource” in the right-hand column (labelled Medium).
 The titles available online will be linked from the “Title of E-text” column at far left.
 Click on these titles to access the online version.

-If you have questions about accessing these titles, please email us at email@example.com.
+If you have questions or need assistance accessing these titles or using the ETC disks, please email us: firstname.lastname@example.org.